djaiello/Amazon_Vine_Analysis/README.md

 ## Summary:

-    In your summary, state if there is any positivity bias for reviews in the Vine program.
-Use the results of your analysis to support your statement.
-Then, provide one additional analysis that you could do with the dataset to support your statement.

-    - The summary states whether or not there is bias, and the results support this (2 pt)
-    - An additional analysis is recommended to support the statement (2 pt)
+In summary, there does appear to be a positivity bias for reviews in the Vine program, as only ~57% of Vine reviews were 5-star rated, while only ~46% of Non-Vine reviews were 5-star rated.
+The 11% difference between shows that when paid with free tools to review, Vine reviewers provide more 5-star reviews.
+The only caution on this is the enormous imbalance in number of reviews analyzed, which means other small differences could account for large percentage swings.

+An additional analysis on the tool review dataset that might lend support to the above summary conclusion would be to analyze the percentages of all star counts (1-5), to see if the trend continues for ratings of 4 stars and possibly reverse on the lower star counts (1-3).
+Our original dataset provided the star count detail, not just 5-star or "other".